juhhal/2023-GP1-12/README.md

 <br>
 There are also additional tools that we will use to complete this project:<br>
 MongoDB to create and manage the database<br>
-OpenAI API to implement the AI generated tools (summaries, quizzes, flashcards), Zoom API to facilitate meetings in the shared space, Google Calendar API<br>
+OpenAI API to implement the AI generated tools (summaries, quizzes, flashcards), Whereby API to facilitate meetings in the shared space, and TinyMCE for text editors.<br>

 <h3>Launching Instructions</h3>
 To launch this project, you need to set up a suitable environment for MongoDB and PHP by installing the following:<br>